 When doing experiments take cognizance of the size and shape of the feedstock being used.
 For instance if the dimensions of the individual pieces are too small, the material will pack so tightly that no gas can circulate and heat will not penetrate the center of the charge.
 If the individual pieces are too large there will be plenty circulation, but heat will not penetrate the center of each piece.

 So in a nutshell our challenge is to re-circulate the volatiles during the exothermic phase back into the reaction and vent less greenhouse gases and ultimately achieve higher charcoal yields and create bona fide biochar.
 Are you up for the challenge?
 We have already found that constructing the kiln in 3 equal sections makes it easier to transport from the light engineering works to the feedstock site, where it can be assembled.
 No leakage was observed at the adjoining flanges and it is now easier to incorporate add-on features such as pre-heated secondary air ducting, blowers and chimneys without having to cut extra holes in the drum itself.
 We are continuing to make improvements and we are currently testing a conical lid and chimney via the ‘3-drum Biochar Retort’.
 For some history on the Trans-Portable Kiln, click here.
 For any queries contact us here.
-Join this cause and make a difference!
-Click on the GIF image below to view an animation showing the steps for making Biochar in the 3-drum Biochar Retort:
+Join this cause and help us make a difference!

 Rocket stoves now provide endothermic heat into drum retorts.
-We have the RING17 and RING20 models still for sale.
+We can build the RING17 and RING20 models for clients looking for a stationary option.

 CLICK on the image below to download our CALC SHEET (Excel spreadsheet) to see our latest models.
 It is designed to be an interactive experience and affords our customers an opportunity to customize their options.
 Prices are quoted in Rands (ZAR) and US$.

-VUTHISA acquired the manufacturing rights to the “Series 2 Mobile Pyrolysis Unit” in South Africa, originally developed by Pyrolitech Carbon Offsetzone, Queensland, Australia.
+BKI has been appointed marketing partner for the BIO FEEDER biochar retort, based on the “Series 2 Mobile Pyrolysis Unit”, originally developed by Carbon Offsetzone, Queensland, Australia.

 This unit is completely mobile – in contrast with our low-tech RING17, RING20 and BKI MINI MASON models.
 Many clients have asked for a more high-tech option/solution that can produce wood vinegar and this model checked all the boxes.